sergheevdev/command-bus/README.md

 ## Getting started

-1. Compile the library with [maven](https://maven.apache.org/)
+1. Package the library with [maven](https://maven.apache.org/) into a JAR file.
-2. Add the packaged **JAR** as a provided dependency to your project
+2. Add the packaged **JAR** as a provided dependency to your project.
+3. Enjoy your new command bus library!

 **NOTE**: make sure you do not include the demo submodule when compiling

 ## Usage

-For shortness' sake and in order not to lengthen explanations, we are going to discuss a really simple example, but in real-world applications those command classes contain domain objects or the domain model representation correspondent to the layer you're currently working in, instead of simple primitive types, also the handlers may have dependencies upon other objects that may provide an entrypoint to the use case execution.
+For shortness' sake and in order not to lengthen explanations, we are going to discuss a really simple example.

+In real-world applications those command classes may contain domain objects or the model representation associated to the layer we're currently working in, instead of simple primitive types, also the handlers may have dependencies upon other objects (i.e. services) that may provide an entrypoint to your concrete use case execution.

-You may skip this explanation and [check the demo submodule](commandbus-demo/src/main/java/dev/sergheev)
+You may skip this explanation (not recommended) and go straight to [check the demo submodule](commandbus-demo/src/main/java/dev/sergheev)

 ### Creating command classes